SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSCredited/SetValue.md

 so.topic: reference
 ---

-Set the name of the Credited item.
+Set the name of the NSCredited item.

 **Parameter:**
- - **value** String Credited name.
+ - **value** String NSCredited name.

 ```crmscript
 NSCredited thing;